Types of primary school

 Foundation.
 The governors are responsible for running the school within the local authority framework, the governors allocate school places.

-For voluntary aided, foundation or academy schools, it's essential that you check directly with the primary school as their admission policy might be different.
+For voluntary aided, foundation or academy schools, it's essential you check directly with the primary school as their admission policy might be different.

 Researching your primary school